 - 5.1 Determination of a complaint under the standard involves two steps: - The first step is to consider whether the standard applies.
-It will only apply where the subject matter is: - an issue 'of public importance' (something that would have a significant potential impact on, or be of concern to, New Zealanders) - 'controversial' (an issue of topical currency; which has generated or is likely to generate conflicting opinion; or about which there has been ongoing public debate.
-Eg issues related to New Zealand political policy, public health and safety, public expenditure) - 'discussed' in a news, current affairs or factual programme (eg brief news reports, programmes clearly focused on a particular perspective, or personal or human interest stories, may not amount to a discussion). - The second step is to assess compliance against the obligation to present significant viewpoints. - 5.2 The standard allows for balance to be achieved over time, within the period of current interest.
+It will only apply where the subject matter is: - an issue 'of public importance' (something that would have a significant potential impact on, or be of concern to, New Zealanders) - 'controversial' (an issue of topical currency; which has generated or is likely to generate conflicting opinion; or about which there has been ongoing public debate - eg issues related to New Zealand political policy, public health and safety, public expenditure) - 'discussed' in a news, current affairs or factual programme (eg investigative or in-depth work brief news reports, programmes clearly focused on a particular perspective, or personal or human interest stories, may not amount to a discussion). - The second step is to assess whether the broadcaster sufficiently presented significant viewpoints in the circumstances. - 5.2 The standard allows for balance to be achieved over time, within the period of current interest.
 It does not require every significant viewpoint to be presented in every programme that discusses a particular controversial issue of public importance. - 5.3 The standard does not require equal time to be given to each significant viewpoint on a controversial issue of public importance.
-Broadcasters should give a fair voice to alternative viewpoints taking into account the nature of the issue and coverage of that issue. - 5.4 The requirement to present significant points of view is likely to be reduced, or in some cases negated, where: - It is clear from the programme's introduction and the way in which the programme is presented, that: - $\circ\;\;$ the programme is not claiming, or intended, to be a balanced examination of an issue - $\circ\;\;$ the programme is signalled as approaching the issue from a particular perspective - $\circ~$ the programme is narrowly focused only on one aspect of a larger, complex debate. - The issue is raised only in a brief, humorous or peripheral way.
+Broadcasters should give a fair voice to alternative significant viewpoints taking into account the nature of the issue and coverage of that issue.

+- 5.4 The requirement to present significant points of view is likely to be reduced, or in some cases negated, where: - It is clear from the programme's introduction and the way in which the programme is presented, that: - the programme is not claiming, or intended, to be a balanced examination of an issue - the programme is signalled as approaching the issue from a particular perspective - the programme is narrowly focused only on one aspect of a larger, complex debate. - The issue is raised only in a brief, humorous or peripheral way.
 This includes programmes such as straight news items, which simply report on events or developments rather than discussing a related issue.
-Conversely, the requirement to present significant points of view is likely to be increased where an issue is the focus of a serious, investigative or indepth report.

-- The audience could reasonably be expected to be aware of views expressed in other coverage, including coverage by other broadcasters or media outlets. - In the context, the audience would not have expected alternative viewpoints to be presented. - The broadcaster retained no (or little) editorial control over the programme content (eg on foreign pass-through channels).
+Conversely, the requirement to present significant points of view is likely to be increased where an issue is the focus of a serious, investigative or in-depth report. - The audience could reasonably be expected to be aware of views expressed in other coverage, including coverage by other broadcasters or media outlets. - In the context, the audience would not have expected alternative viewpoints to be presented. - The broadcaster retained no or very limited editorial control over the programme content (eg news, current affairs and factual programmes broadcast on foreign pass-through pay TV channels). - 5.5 Programmes broadcast on foreign pass-through pay TV channels over which the broadcaster retains no or very limited editorial control are not usually subject to the balance standard.
+This recognises the value in providing access to a breadth of perspectives and views, and the choice made by pay TV customers to pay to receive certain broadcasts.
+However, the standard may be applied where a broadcast presents a serious risk of material harm.

 The purpose of this standard is to ensure competing viewpoints about significant issues are available, to enable the audience to arrive at an informed and reasoned opinion.
-It does not require news, current affairs and factual programming to be presented impartially or without bias.
-Within the limits established by this standard, broadcasters are free to promote or challenge particular ideas, philosophies or people (eg politicians).

 A common sense approach should be taken - the practical reality is that programmes cannot be perfectly balanced, and this is not required.